k2view-academy/K2View-Academy/articles/15_web_services_and_graphit/17_Graphit/02_create_and_edit_a_graphit_file.md

 As a powerful low-code utility, Graphit enables web service planning and generation in a visualized layout, as well as inline testing and debugging capabilities.

 A Graphit file is structured as a hierarchical representation of nodes, where each node defines a tag in the structure of the JSON, XML or CSV document.
-Yet, some of the nodes can be a non-output tags, such as condition and function tags.
+Yet, some of the nodes can represent non-output tags, such as condition and function tags.

 Nodes can have children nodes and each child node can have children nodes, whereby creating nested tags in the generated document.